erroronline1/caro/readme.md

 * responsive masonry
     * adjust application widgets and structure to meet masonry design (especially regulatory summaries)
     * new orders and products raises error due to hr?
+    * check performance (especially orders on stresstest)
 * vendor text recommendation, import values gone after error?
     * hide edit buttons on modal! reproduce on iis
+* review filtering by submitting ids and provide proper filtered results instead. especially approved orders may need too much rendering time possible to crash the browser. best limit to selected state. same goes for other tasks like document bundles, file bundles (probably not files)

 # Aims
 This software aims to support you with your ISO 13485 quality management system and support internal communication.
 It is supposed to run as a web application on a server.
 Data safety measures are designed to be used in a closed network environment.
 The architecture enables staff to access and append data where other ERP-software may be limited due to licensing.